Preparing for Course Registration

-- Some advising offices will contact you to schedule an in-person or phone appointment;
+- Some advising offices will contact you to schedule an appointment;

 - Others may reach out by mail or email to review your interests and develop your class schedule

 Who is My Advisor?

 Academic advising at the University at Buffalo is delivered through a network of professional advising centers.
-Students are assigned to an academic advising unit/advisor based upon their declared or approved major and special population affiliation if applicable.
+Students are assigned an academic advisor based upon their major and special population affiliation if applicable.

-Students who have not selected a major will be advised by the staff in the Exploratory and Pre-Professional Advising Center.
+Exploratory students or students who have not selected a major will be advised by the Exploratory and Pre-Professional Advising Center.

-To locate your academic advisor see your HUB Student Center, Advisor Channel (PDF) or use the Advising Directory.
+To locate your academic advisor visit your MyUB HUB Student Center - Academic Progress tile or use Navigate.
+You can also locate your advising center by using the Advising Directory.

 How Can I Best Prepare for Working with My Advisor?